Updated April 24, 2026

 Medical Laboratory Technician Salary

-At $61k nationally, medical laboratory technicians earn more than pharmacy technicians ($39k) and medical assistants ($42k), but less than respiratory therapists ($70k).
-Pay varies significantly by region, with hospital-employed MLTs typically earning 15-20% more than those in physician offices.
+At $61k median nationally, medical laboratory technicians earn more than medical assistants ($42k) and pharmacy technicians ($39k) but less than respiratory therapists ($70k).
+Pay varies widely by employer type — reference labs typically pay less than hospitals.

 $61k/yr